25-27 March 2019 | Executive seminar

 From Turkey to Egypt, Bulgaria to Ukraine, and Brazil to India, we are witnessing the rise of an angry urban middle class protesting against what they see as fundamental corruption in their political regimes which are perceived as predatory and inefficient.
 Their countries have benefited to varying degrees from globalisation, but their regimes have all failed to evolve politically.
 Corruption has become the main explanation for failures in government performance, for webs of nepotistic interests, and for billions of euros lost in disappearing public, national or assistance funds.

 This course offers a cross section of the challenges and potential responses to sound public policy and economic activity in environments where the control of corruption has not yet been established.
 It provides a blueprint for corruption control across sectors and policies, and enables participants to diagnose and measure corruption and to assess its consequences.

-Not offered in 2017/18.
-This course can be customised for organisational clients.
+All seminars can be customised for organisational clients.
 Learn more.